 - DC's Doom Patrol and Marvel's X-Men.
 Both teams consisted of super-powered individuals shunned by the world, were led by a man in a wheelchair, and premiered within months of each other in 1963.

 - DC's Who's Who and Marvel's Official Handbook of the Marvel Universe have competed with each other a number of times.
 During the original run of Who's Who in the mid-1980s, Marvel released the second volume of OHOTMU (also known as the Deluxe Edition).
 After releasing updates for Who's Who in 1987 and 1988, OHOTMU received an update in 1989 (that same year, DC included Who's Who entries in a number of their annuals).
 When DC revamped Who's Who in 1990 as a customizable loose-leaf edition, OHOTMU followed suit with their loose-leaf Master Edition before the end of the year.

-- DC's Swamp Thing and Marvel's Man-Thing premiered around the same time in 1971.
+- DC's Swamp Thing and Marvel's Man-Thing premiered around the same time in 1971, by writers who were roommates at the time.
 When Swamp Thing received his own series in 1972, his origin was changed and became much more similar to Man-Thing's, who also received an ongoing feature in Adventure into Fear at the same time.

 - DC's Superman and Fawcett's Captain Marvel, so much so that when Captain Marvel's books sold better than Superman's, DC sued Fawcett over similarities between the characters.
 DC would eventually buy the rights to Captain Marvel from Fawcett.
 Ironically, these days Superman and Marvel have Friendly Fandoms due to their similarities.

 - DC's Archives and Marvel's Masterworks series of hardcovers for reprinting classic runs.

 - DC's Justice League of America and Marvel's The Avengers, both teams consisting of the biggest superheroes from each company.